dbt-labs/handbook/website/docs/policies.md

 #### Accountability

-- Leaders will receive a quarterly summary of non-compliant travel spend to ensure employee travel aligns with annual budgets and intended purposes**.** Please follow the policies to maintain compliance.
+- Leaders will receive a quarterly summary of non-compliant travel spend to ensure employee travel aligns with annual budgets and intended purposes.
+Please follow the policies to maintain compliance.
 - These policies and guidelines can’t cover every possibility, so use good judgment.
 If unsure, contact the Accounts Payable team at [**ap@dbtlabs.com**](mailto:ap@dbtlabs.com) or submit a ticket in the #ask-accounting-support Slack channel.

 ### **Key Tenants of the Travel and Expense Policy:**